salzman-lab/compactor/README.md

 Pull this repository to your machine, make the above changes to aspen.sh, and call aspen.sh with a single argument to specify the run name: we might do sbatch aspen.sh 'test_compactors'.

-It is recommended to verify that the column names on lines 55 and 56 of submit_parse.py agree with the relevant column names in the native NOMAD summar.tsv output.
+It is recommended to verify that the column names on lines 55 and 56 of submit_parse.py agree with the relevant column names in the native NOMAD summary.tsv output.

 ## Dependencies